mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 ..  code-block:: cmake

-    # Include headers of dependencies.
+    # CHANGEME: Include headers of dependencies.
     include_directories(${CPGF_DIR}/include)

 You'll notice that we are using another custom variable, :code:`CPGF_DIR`,